jaydeepchakraborty/PorfRecommendation/README.md

 </table>

 ## Module3 : Topic Modelling
-Topic modelling is a statisticalmodeling  which  helps  to  discover  latent  or  hidden  topics in  a  text  or  bag  of  words.
+Topic modelling is a statistical modeling which helps to discover latent or hidden topics in a text or bag of words.
 In topic modelling, we have used the following algorithms.

 1. Latent Semantic Analysis (LSA)
 2. Latent  Dirichlet  allocation (LDA)